Vanshika3003/blazeclan_training/assignments.md

 1. Create a Web Server that will return html pages to the request base on 'http.url' property.
 Make sure that the Web Server will not Hard-Code page names while reading them using the 'fs' module.
 (Create a Route Table using ES6 Map()).
 The File will be read and will be responded to client.
 2. Create a Directory with files and Sub-Directories in it, using the 'fs' module read each file from parent directory and sub directories.
 (Today)
 3. (SELF-Research): Create a Node.js application that reads Excel and CSV files.

+# Date: 14-April-2022

+1. Complete REST with Put and Delete methods
+2. From the HTML Clients Perform CRUD operations with REST APIs
+3. Create a get method in API that will search Employee Data based on following criteria
+    - EmpName='Mahesh' || DeptName = 'IT' (OR Condition)
+        - Return all EmpName as 'Mahesh' along with all Employees from IT DeptName
+    - EmpName='Mahesh' && DeptName = 'IT' (OR Condition)
+        - Return All employees with name as 'Mahesh' from IT DeptName only
+    - Create UI for sending Search Criteria to REST API and displaying result returned from REST API to HTML